chrisj7903/Read-Victron-advertised-data/README.md

 ## Read Victron Advertised Data
-This submission provides two Arduino compatible programs that bring together all the following knowledge to receive, dissect, decrypt, decode and report the current device status and readings from the 'advertised data'.
-This is continually transmitted over Bluetooth Low Energy (BLE) by a Victron battery monitor (e.g. Smartshunt, BMV-712) or solar controller (e.g. MPPT 100/30).
+This submission provides two Arduino compatible programs (one for a Victron battery monitor the other a Victron solar controller).
+These programs bring together all the following knowledge to receive, dissect, decrypt, decode and report the current device status and readings from the 'advertised data' that is continually transmitted over Bluetooth Low Energy (BLE) by the Victron device

-- BatteryMonitor
-- SolarCharger

 ### My Hardware
+My battery monitors are a [Victron Smartshunt](https://www.victronenergy.com/battery-monitors/smart-battery-shunt) and several [Victron BMV-712 Smart](https://www.victronenergy.com/display-and-panels/bmv-712-smart).

+My solar controller is a [Victron BlueSolar MPPT 100/30](https://www.victronenergy.com/solar-charge-controllers/mppt-100-30)

 I used the Arduino IDE to develop these programs to run on ESP-32 devices with in-built BLE capability.
 The code was tested on:

 - [SparkFun MicroMod WiFi Function Board](https://www.sparkfun.com/sparkfun-micromod-wifi-function-board-esp32.html) with its in-built ESP32-WROOM-32E.